ManuCanedo/fractal-generator-2020/README.md

-# Welcome to Fractal Generator
+# Welcome to the Fractal Generator

 This project is currently under development.
 The final result will be a real-time fractal explorer that will allow visualizing the time complexity of the algorithms most commonly used in computing.